 My handcrafted jewelry is available in materials and themes that mimic my artworks for museum exhibitions at Phoenix Art Museum and Mesa Contemporary Arts Museum.
 Each piece is completely unique and the line of pendants vary in materials – often a blend of fossilized concrete, porcelain, metals circuitry and geometries.
-They range in sizes from .50″ to 2″.
-All necklaces include a silver bail (or jump ring) with a black cord, but can be easily switched to be worn with sterling or other type of necklaces.
-Below are some images of recent pieces.
 You can purchase online direct & securely here.
 All orders ship in 72hrs via USPS mail with tracking.

 Join Us: 28 Contemporary Artist from 5 Countries

 Details at https://www.phica.org/blur-v2